hbc/Intro-to-Unix/lessons/07_rnaseq_worksflow.md

 ### Counting reads
 Once we have our reads aligned to the genome, the next step is to count how many reads have been mapped to each gene.
-Counting is done with a tool called [htseq-count](http://www-huber.embl.de/users/anders/HTSeq/doc/count.html).
-The input files required for counting include the BAM file and an associated gene annotation file in GTF format. htseq-count works by taking the alignment coordinates for each read and cross-referencing that to the coordinates for features described in the GTF.
+Counting is done with a tool called [`htseq-count`](http://www-huber.embl.de/users/anders/HTSeq/doc/count.html).
+The input files required for counting include the BAM file and an associated gene annotation file in GTF format. `htseq-count` works by **taking the alignment coordinates for each read and cross-referencing that to the coordinates for features described in the GTF**.
 Most commonly a feature is considered to be a gene, which is the union of all exons (which is a feature type) that map to that gene.
 There is no minimum overlap to determine whether or not a read is counted for a particular gene, rather it is the mode that the user chooses.

 There are three modes available and are listed below in order of stringency, with most conservative at the top: